mathemaudio/pureHaxe/README.md

 pureHaxe
 ========

-This library, `pureHaxe` is aimed to help you to write very strict pure functions in Haxe.
+This library, `pureHaxe`, is aimed to help you to write very strict pure functions in Haxe.
 It does two things:
 	* adds some sugar
 	* strictly checks functions for purity.